leighklotz/llamafiles/README.md

 See [env.sh.example](env.sh.example).

+## Basic Inference Script

+The script [scripts/llm.sh](scripts/llm.sh) controls almost text-based access to LLamafiles and to OpenAPI inference.

+Choose a model type (API or Local LLama) by by setting environment variable `export VIA=api` or `export VIA=cli`,  or `llm.sh` flag flag `--via api`.

+You can control the default model by specifying environment variable `$MODEL_TYPE`, for example in your shell or in [scripts/env.sh](scripts/env.sh).
+If `$MODEL_TYPE` or the `-m ` argument to `llm.sh` is one of the model types in [models](models), then `llm.sh` will use the largest executable `.llamafile` or GGUF file.

+Todo: Document LLAMAFILE_RUNNER here.

+The [scripts/via.sh](via.sh) CLI tool provides access to server-specific commands, such as listing models and model types.
+There is no facility to `load` a LLamafile model with this script.

 ## Open API Usage
-You can skip using a local `GGUF` or `llamafile` executable and use an Open API compatible LLM server.
+You can skip using a local `GGUF` or `llamafile` executable and instead use an Open API compatible LLM server.

-Do this by setting `MODEL_TYPE` environment variable or CLI flag `--model-type` to `'via-api'`.
+Do this by setting `VIA` environment variable or CLI flag `--via` to `api'.
 If the server is not local, set the environment variable `VIA_API_CHAT_BASE`, which defaults to `http://localhost:5000`.

-## Text Generation WebUI API Server
-You can run an Open API HTTP server on port 5000 with text-generation-webui (see #References).
-Additionally, the [scripts/via-api.sh](via-api.sh) CLI tool provides access to server-specific commands such as model loading and unloading.
+You can run `llamafiles` in server mode with [scripts/start-server.sh](scripts/start-server.sh) or by using Oobabooga/text-generation-webui (see #References).

+The [scripts/via.sh](via.sh) CLI tool provides access to server-specific commands, such as model loading and unloading.

+## Image Usage
+Image pipelines are handled solely by @jartine https://justine.lol/oneliners/ and https://github.com/Mozilla-Ocho/llamafile directly, with a few minor changes copied here for convenience, and are not yet integrated into the LLM.sh.

 ## Program Flow
 1. If there are any arguments, `--` or any non-hyphen word, terminate the arguments and start the question.